When a police officer pulls someone over under the suspicion of

 which test participants had a BAC level of .10% or higher.

-Once the date has been assessed, the institute recommended that the walk-and-turn,
+Once the subjects have been assessed, the institute recommended that the

-the one-leg stand, and the horizontal gaze nystagmus be sued to test for
+walk-and-turn, the one-leg stand, and the horizontal gaze nystagmus be

-impairment.
-However, there was a 47 percent error rate by the officers.
+used to test for impairment.
+However, there was a 47 percent error rate

 The NHTSA decided that the institute conduct these tests again in 1981